Coevolution of Intracluster Light and Brightest Cluster Galaxies: Components that make up the ICL and BCG

 The most notable difference is with the surviving galaxies component of the BCG.
 The component from surviving galaxies typically makes up an extremely small percentage of the BCG, with an overall mean of $6 \pm 8$ per cent.
 In comparison, the fraction of stars from surviving galaxies makes up an extremely large percentage of the ICL (over 50 per cent on average for clusters with mass greater than $M_{200}$~>~5~$\times$~10\textsuperscript{13}~\(\textup{M}_\odot\)).
 Combined with the plot of completed mergers, this suggests that the processes that drive galaxy stripping in the outskirts will impact how the ICL is formed, as well as whether the cluster is currently experiencing a major merger event.
 Note that this plot clearly shows that there are a small number of clusters where the BCG appears to have very large contributions from surviving galaxies.
 These BCGs are experiencing an ongoing merger with a massive galaxy.
-In all three cases, the strongest overlap between the ICL and the BCG occurs in the low mass range, with distinct differences at higher masses, which is likely a consequence of ICL forming more efficiently in the cluster environment and being largely tied to stripping from surviving galaxies. \citet{Montenegro_Taborda_2023} investigated the ICL assembly of M\textsubscript{200}~$\geqslant$~10\textsuperscript{14}~\(\textup{M}_\odot\) clusters in the TNG300 simulation and found a mean fraction of material stripped from surviving satellites to be 38.1 per cent. \citet{Brown2024} investigated ICL assembly in Horizon-AGN and found a stripped contribution of 44 per cent - this does not exclude ICL stars stripped from satellite galaxies that later merge with the BCG or otherwise do not survive until z = 0. \citet{contini2024} used a semi-analytic model and obtained a median z = 0 ICL contribution from mergers of only approximately 10 per cent for clusters with halo masses between approx 10\textsuperscript{14}~\(\textup{M}_\odot\) and approximately 10\textsuperscript{14.5}~\(\textup{M}_\odot\).
+In all three cases, the strongest similarities between the ICL and the BCG occurs in the low mass range, with distinct differences at higher masses, which is likely a consequence of ICL forming more efficiently in the cluster environment and being largely tied to stripping from surviving galaxies. \citet{Montenegro_Taborda_2023} investigated the ICL assembly of $M_{200}$~$\geqslant$~10\textsuperscript{14}~\(\textup{M}_\odot\) clusters in the TNG300 simulation and found a mean fraction of material stripped from surviving satellites to be 38.1 per cent. \citet{Brown2024} investigated ICL assembly in Horizon-AGN and found a stripped contribution of 44 per cent - this does not exclude ICL stars stripped from satellite galaxies that later merge with the BCG or otherwise do not survive until z = 0.
+These results are consistent with our finding that the stripped galaxies component makes up \mbox{41$\pm$20} per cent of the ICL, although our sample includes clusters of a lower-mass range. \citet{contini2024} used a semi-analytic model and obtained a median z = 0 ICL contribution from {completed} mergers of only approximately 10 per cent for clusters with halo masses between approx 10\textsuperscript{14}~\(\textup{M}_\odot\) and approximately 10\textsuperscript{14.5}~\(\textup{M}_\odot\).
+This is {lower} than our range of \mbox{44$\pm$18}, but consistent with our clusters in the high mass range.